GameFoundry/bsf/Documentation/Manuals/Native/gpuPrograms.md

 See the [render API manual](@ref renderAPI) for more information about how to set and bind GPU program parameters.

 # Using GPU programs for rendering {#gpuPrograms_c}
-You can bind a GPU program to the pipeline by assigning it to a @ref BansheeEngine::GpuPipelineState "GpuPipelineState" and calling @ref BansheeEngine::RenderAPI::setGraphicsPipeline "RenderAPI::setGraphicsPipeline".
-Or alternatively if using compute programs you can bind by calling @ref BansheeEngine::RenderAPI::setComputePipeline "RenderAPI::setComputePipeline".
-Any subsequent draw/dispatch calls will then use the bound GPU programs.
+You can bind a GPU program to the pipeline by assigning it to a @ref BansheeEngine::GraphicsPipelineState "GraphicsPipelineState" and calling @ref BansheeEngine::RenderAPI::setGraphicsPipeline "RenderAPI::setGraphicsPipeline".

+Or alternatively if using a compute program you can bind it by assigning it to a @ref BansheeEngine::ComputePipelineState "ComputePipelineState" and calling @ref BansheeEngine::RenderAPI::setComputePipeline "RenderAPI::setComputePipeline".

+Once pipeline state is bound, any subsequent draw/dispatch calls will then use the GPU programs attached to that state.

 You can bind parameters for use in the GPU program by calling @ref BansheeEngine::RenderAPICore::setGpuParams "RenderAPICore::setGpuParams" which accepts the @ref BansheeEngine::GpuParamsCore "GpuParamsCore" object we described above.